bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 This tends to happen when you arrive in a safe area.
 Each day, in a safe area, your character may perform 1 [Downtime Activity](Activities#Downtime%20Activity).
 Unless you are receiving charity, your food, and housing costs 1 silver per day.
 If you cannot afford this, you do not get to do activities.

 ### Travelling
 Travelling in Aspirant can take long amounts of time.
 Travelling involves knowing the direction or location of something and then travelling towards it.
 Travel will usually take a number of days.
+To travel you require at minimum [Camping Gear](Example-Gear#Camping%20Gear).

 #### Travel Segment
 For simplicity, travel is split into: